 Once in a lifetime experience to view and photograph the Northern Lights!
 In depth masterclasses teach you the best way to capture this natural phenomenon.
+Please note, this natural phenomenon can't be guaranteed.

 Frozen waterfalls make for a unique photographic opportunity.
 We will spend an afternoon walking around a 5km long frozen river that makes for a superb photographic experience.